sparkflows/sparkflows-docs/docs/user-guide/data-preparation/others.rst

 Moving Windows Function
 ----------------------------------------

-Below is a sample workflow which contains ``Moving Windows Function`` processor in Fire Insights.
-It demonstrates usage of ``Moving Windows Function`` node to compute moving values such as average/max/min by application of specified function on the windows of rows defined.
+Below is a sample workflow that contains ``Moving Windows Function`` processor in Fire Insights.
+It demonstrates the usage of ``Moving Windows Function`` node to compute moving values such as average/max/min by application of specified function on the windows of rows defined.

-It does following processing of data:
+It does the following processing of data:

-*	Reads incoming Dataset.
+*	Reads incoming dataset.
 *	Computes moving values such as average/max/min by application of specified function on the windows of rows defined using ``Moving Windows Function`` node.
 *	Prints output dataset with computed moving average calculated in the windows defined.